Vizzuality/half-earth-v3/_docs/dev/env.md

-REACT_APP_FEATURE_SPECIFIC_REGIONS_AOI= Show specific regions as an option in analyze areas REACT_APP_FEATURE_TRANSLATION= Show transifex and contentful translation through the language selector REACT_APP_FEATURE_MERGE_NATIONAL_SUBNATIONAL= Merge administrative boundaries (national and subnational options on the analyze areas dropdown and search)
-REACT_APP_FEATURE_NEW_MENUS= Use the new tabs to show Map layers and Analyze areas.
-Use new top menu and bottom globes option
+REACT_APP_FEATURE_SPECIFIC_REGIONS_AOI= Show specific regions as an option in analyze areas REACT_APP_FEATURE_TRANSLATION= Show transifex and contentful translation through the language selector REACT_APP_FEATURE_NEW_MENUS= Use the new tabs to show Map layers and Analyze areas.
+Use new top menu and bottom globes option.
+Merge national, subnational and PA search